vovamod/Timelapse-PixelBattle/README.md

 * The program uses `graphics.EncodeGPU` and `graphics.GeneratePhotoLocal` to produce output.
 Adjust `texture-size`, `iterations`, `width` and `height` to tune performance and visual quality.
 * `ffmpeg-go` is used to assemble encoded frames into the final video; the package toggles off compiled command logging by default.
+* For anyone who tried and got *problems* I recommend to open GH issue and we can solve this out.
+The plugin for this program will be released shortly.